Are Survival Seeds a Good Idea?

 I think having survival seeds is an essential part of any long-term survival plan, but there are a couple of things that you need to take into account.

 2. Know your climate.
-When buying seeds, you are probably better off staying away from those pre-packaged one year supply deals.
+When buying seeds, you are probably better off staying away from those pre-packaged one-year supply deals.
 I say this because you really want to individualize your personal seed bank by buying seeds that are suited for your climate.
-What grows well in the Midwest, may not do so well in Florida or the desert.
+What grows well in the Midwest, may not do so well in Florida, or the desert southwest.

 Go to your local greenhouse or garden supply store and find out what types of seeds are best suited for your area.